 Paratha is a well-known Indian food as well.
 It is a pleasure to watch when it is skillfully prepared.
 The most famous is the Aloo-Paratha, and here Indu has an interesting variation.
 She created Methi Aloo Paratha with a South Indian flavor.

-You can find it on page two and also Gayatri’s homemade fluffy Pita.
-Some other recipes with Potatoes, Dumplings, and Minestrone all Indian inspired recipe creations which you can try and enjoy.
+You can also find Gayatri’s homemade fluffy Pita.
+Some other recipes with Potatoes, Dumplings, and Minestrone are all Indian-inspired recipe creations that you can try and enjoy.

 Enjoy These Special Indian Inspired Recipe Creations

 I recently came across this lovely recipe for an Indian probiotic drink called Beet kanji from Myheartbeets.
 This drink has been traditionally made in Northern India and I am so glad that I got to know about this drink.
 I have been making it regularly now.
 The first time I made it, it came out too strong and so after a couple of variations, I have the process nailed down – adding just the right amount of mustard and keeping it for fermenting for the right amount of time.
 I love having this drink chilled!
 At our dinner gatherings at home, I sport a glass of bright red kanji while others have their alcoholic drinks?
 Oh, and you can use the fermented vegetables to add to your salads!
 Recipes here

 Lassi is a traditional North Indian yogurt drink which is highly refreshing on hot, summery days.
 Most common is the plain sweet lassi with only added sugar and no flavor.
 The thick sweetened cream on top used to be the best part for me.
 Yum!
 Mango lassi is a popular, modern variation of this traditional lassi where fresh or frozen mango pulp is added to give a most delectable combination of yogurt and sweet ripe mangoes.
 In the US, Mango lassi can be found in the menus of most Indian restaurants.
 Recipe